 People usually achieve the maximum benefit from Klonopin three to four weeks after intake, according to Stanford Medicine.
 It takes only two to four weeks to develop a dependence on the drug.
 If taken every day for several weeks, clonazepam can cause addiction.

-Misusing Klonopin may lead to psychological and physical dependence, suicidal tendencies, acute depression, sleep disorders and aggression.
-Patients can develop a tolerance for the drug and undergo withdrawal symptoms if they do not appropriately wean themselves off the drug.
+Misusing Klonopin may lead to psychological and physical dependence, acute depression, sleep disorders and aggression.
+People can develop a tolerance for the substance and experience withdrawal symptoms if they do not appropriately wean themselves off the drug.

 Klonopin may have serious side effects that warrant immediate medical attention.
 These include rashes, hives, swelling of the face, eyes, lips, tongue or throat, breathing and swallowing difficulties and hoarseness.

 Clonazepam is one of several antiepileptic drugs that may increase the risks of suicidal thoughts or tendencies in people who have been on the drug for a prolonged period.
 In individuals suffering from multiple seizure disorders, Klonopin may exacerbate symptoms.

 A 2016 report by the Food and Drug Administration referred to a placebo-controlled study that observed an increase in suicidal thoughts as early as a week after using antiepileptic drugs, including Klonopin.

 Mixing certain substances with Klonopin can be harmful.
 For example, medications, vitamins and herbs may not react well with the drug.
 When combined with clonazepam, these substances can prevent the drug from working efficiently or cause serious side effects.

 Alcohol accentuates the sedative effects of Klonopin, leading to concentration problems, drowsiness and dizziness.
 Combining clonazepam and alcohol also can result in unusual behavior, seizures or thoughts of suicide.